 An Interactive Fiction Text Adventure Game for the TRS-80 Color Computer Color Computer

-Play Madness and the Minotaur online with the Java based CoCo emulator called Mocha! http://www.haplessgenius.com/mocha/.
-The game is included in the emulator, just click "Load", choose the "Cassette" tab, click on Madness, type CLOADM at the CoCo prompt, type EXEC when the CoCo prompt appears again and you are off and running.
+Play Madness and the Minotaur in a web browser with the CoCo emulator called Mocha! http://www.haplessgenius.com/mocha/index.html?cassette=Minotaur.
+Type CLOADM at the CoCo prompt, wait for the game to load (this can take a few minutes) and then type EXEC when the CoCo prompt appears again and you are ready to play.

 Download the PDF of the TRS-80 Color Computer Madness and the Minotaur Manual (Thanks to Bryan Walker for the scan!): http://www.figmentfly.com/madnessandtheminotaur/madnessminotaur-coco.pdf.

 The text of the manuals can be found here : Madness and the Minotaur TRS-80 Color Computer Instructions

 The Solution to Madness and the Minotaur can be found here : Madness and the Minotaur Solution

 Download the Madness and the Minotaur TRS-80 Color Computer Game ROM from here : http://www.figmentfly.com/madnessandtheminotaur/cocoroms/matmcoco.zip

 TRS-80 Color Computer (See above for using the Java based Mocha on-line for both Macs and PCs as well as in the command line)

 The original part number of Madness and the Minotaur was 26-3313 and